Forearm Brace

 • For elbows, placing the brace higher allows you to restrict fully straightening or fully bending the joint if those positions are particularly uncomfortable.

-The firm, even compression also supports the soft tissues around the joints, which can produce a feeling of stability and help keep mild swelling under control.
+The firm, even compression supports the soft tissues around the joints, which can create a steadier feeling and help keep mild swelling under control.
+Even small adjustments in support can make daily movement easier.

-In practice, people with arthritis often reserve our brace for:
+In practice, many people with arthritis use the brace for:

-• Activities that they know tend to trigger pain, such as lifting heavier items, doing DIY, gardening, or certain work tasks.
+• Activities that tend to trigger pain, such as lifting heavier items, gardening, or certain work tasks.

-• Periods when symptoms flare and the joint feels more tender and unstable.
+• Periods when symptoms flare and the joint feels more tender or unstable.

-• Longer days when they expect to be using the arms more than usual.
+• Longer days when they expect to use the arms more than usual.

-Using our brace for the tasks you know tend to bring on your joint pain can reduce sharp spikes of discomfort, make key activities more manageable, and help protect arthritic joints from unnecessary strain while you follow the wider plan agreed with your doctor or physiotherapist.
+Wearing the brace during tasks that usually bring on joint pain can reduce sharp spikes of discomfort, make everyday activities more manageable, and help protect arthritic joints from unnecessary strain while you follow the wider plan agreed with your doctor or physiotherapist.

 Arthritis is usually managed with: